 Now if your frustrated or scrambling when trying to collect and remember your customer's contact information, phone number, email address, home address and other related notes to your customers and clients.

 In your service-based business.

-If you don't have at least and "mvs" or minimum viable system in place 2 manage all of your customer data.
+If you don't have at least and "MVS" that stands for "minimum viable system" in place 2 manage all of your customer data.
 Then this can spiral into an overwhelming issue really fast.

 Not to mention, integrating all of your customer contacts with an invoicing and billing software that allows you to collect payment from customers, collect signatures from customers, create work orders and schedule work, integrate all this into a calendar so you can actually get all the work done, and most importantly, storing all of this information in a place where it's safe from hackers and not spread all over the place.

 Well, there are plenty of free options on the market today, like all of Google's free suite products.
 And the Google calendar is absolutely awesome by the way.
 But right now in my business, I'm using an awesome software and mobile app called Jobber.
 I'll talk more about Jobber later.